 Get exclusive member benefits & effect social change.
 Join Today

-When mutations lead to the loss of the PIG-A gene, the result is PNH.
-The mutations happen in hematopoietic stem cells.
-These cells are found in your bone marrow and lead to the production of blood cells.
-With the acquired mutation, you create abnormal blood cells.
+PNH occurs when mutations lead to the loss of the PIGA gene.
+The mutations happen in what are called "hematopoietic stem cells."
+These are cells in your bone marrow that lead to the production of blood cells.
+If you’ve developed a mutation, then you’ll create abnormal blood cells.

 The primary symptom of PNH is discolored urine.
-When your red blood cells are destroyed prematurely, hemoglobin (the compound that makes your blood red) is released in your urine.
-The discoloration is usually seen at night or early in the morning, after urine has accumulated in the bladder.
-Some people with PNH, however, will not see a discoloration.
-Hemoglobin may be present in the urine at levels that are not detectable by sight.
+Prematurely destroyed red blood cells lead to the release of hemoglobin into your urine.
+Hemoglobin is what makes your blood red.
+You can usually see the discoloration at night or early in the morning, after urine has accumulated in your bladder.
+Some people with PNH, however, won’t see a discoloration.
+Hemoglobin may be present in your urine at levels that aren’t visible just by looking at the urine.

 Other symptoms of having PNH include:

-A very serious possible side effect of PNH is the formation of blood clots.
-The clots result from the effect the disease has on blood platelets, which are involved in the clotting of blood.
-Symptoms of PNH can vary widely from person to person.
-Some people will only experience very mild symptoms, while others may experience severe and life-threatening complications.
+A very serious possible complication of PNH is the formation of blood clots.
+Your platelets are involved in the clotting of your blood, and PNH can decrease or impair your platelets.
+The symptoms of PNH can vary widely from one person to another.
+Some people will only have very mild symptoms, while others may experience severe and life-threatening complications.

 To diagnose PNH, your doctor will consider your symptoms.
-The discoloration of the urine is a major clue, as are unexplained blood clots and anemia, but you will likely need more tests to confirm the presence of the disease.
+The discoloration of urine, unexplained blood clots, and anemia are major clues.
+You’ll likely need more tests to confirm the presence of the disease.

-There are several tests that can confirm the disease, but according to the National Center for Biotechnology Information, the best current test is a flow cytometry analysis of red blood cells (Risitano, et al., 2008).
-The test is very sensitive and can detect the absence of the protein layer on red blood cells that is characteristic of PNH.
+There are several tests that can confirm the disease, but the best current test is a flow cytometry analysis of red blood cells.
+The test is very sensitive and can detect the absence of the protein layer on red blood cells.
 To have the test, you simply need to have a small sample of blood drawn.

-Treatment options for PNH vary depending upon the symptoms you experience and their severity.
-For most people, PNH can be managed successfully by treating the symptoms.
-Medications that treat anemia minimize the breakdown of blood cells, and reduce the risk of blood clot formation, which lessens symptoms.
+Treatment options for PNH vary depending on the symptoms you experience and their severity.
+For most people, treating the symptoms can successfully manage PNH.
+Medications that treat anemia minimize the breakdown of blood cells and reduce the risk of blood clot formation.
 Blood transfusions may be necessary to increase the red blood cell count.